looztra/kubesplit/README.md

 ## TODO

-- Provide an option to disable order prefix
 - Provide an option to enforce the quote type (by default, with `--no-quotes-preserved` boolean and integers are forced with single quotes) Hint => <https://stackoverflow.com/questions/56588374/when-using-ruamel-yaml-and-preserve-quotes-true-is-there-a-way-to-force-roundtri/56592388#56592388>

 ## Contribute